BECKY WOLFE ON FINANCIAL FREEDOM

 I asked her what percentage of someone’s income should go towards a home mortgage and still ensure that the person can afford other things.
 Becky says it’s very personal.
 Although banks recommend a percentage of 40%, she feels that this is very high.
 She advises instead that a house payment should represent no more than 20% of your take-home pay and stresses the importance of paying off other debts first.
 Banks are only concerned with failure rates, but it is up to individuals to make choices with balance.

-Becky told me about her blog, Frame to Freedom.
+Becky told me about her blog, Simply Intentional Life.
 The idea for the blog came when she and Greg began framing their financial accomplishments on the journey to become debt-free.
 This was a way to hold each other accountable.

 Becky says that budgeting has greatly impacted her life and her marriage.
 She and Greg have a “budget meeting” every week and she found that she began to look forward to that meeting.
 It made her feel that she and Greg shared a vision and a goal.
 “We don’t fight about money,” she says.
 “We are on the same page.
 It’s made our relationship a lot better.”